christiangustavsson/robustness-under-fire/evaluation-2/datasets/subsets/IMPORTANT-NOTE.md

 # Important note

-For the anonous version of the GitHub repo, not all subsets are synced.
+Not all subsets are synced for the anonymous version of the GitHub repo.
 This is a VERY large set of files.
-However, the are all available for direct download in the real GitHub repository.
+However, they are all available for direct download in the real GitHub repository.